STS-34

 STS-34 was a NASA Space Shuttle mission using Atlantis.
 It was the 31st shuttle mission overall, and the fifth flight for Atlantis.
 STS-34 launched from Kennedy Space Center, Florida, on October 18, 1989, and landed at Edwards Air Force Base, California, on October 23, 1989.
+It was also the first shuttle mission since the Challenger disaster to have two female astronauts on board.
 During the mission, the Jupiter-bound Galileo probe was deployed into space.